 One of the more common questions we get asked when helping those with fear, worry, and anxiety is whether they should use anti-anxiety medication.
 At BCC, we often counsel those who have already been prescribed by a medical doctor and it is estimated that 8% percent of the US Population takes some sort of anti-anxiety medicine.
 How should we think through the issues of anxiety medication?
-If you have wondered about this question, this article will help you think it through.

 - Do anxiety medicines work effectively?